Amarnath567/inventory-management/README.md

 Foreign key constraints are used to ensure referential integrity between the tables.
 Specifically, the inventory table references both the products and warehouses tables using foreign keys.

-Additionally, a SQL query is provided to join these tables and retrieve comprehensive information about products, warehouses, and inventory quantities.
-This query enables users to view details such as product name, description, price, warehouse location, inventory quantity, and last updated timestamp in a single result set.
+Additionally, a SQL query is used to join these tables and retrieve comprehensive information about products, warehouses, and inventory quantities.
+This may enables users to view details such as product name, description, price, warehouse location, inventory quantity, and last updated timestamp in a single result set.

-Overall, this project provides a foundation for managing inventory effectively, allowing businesses to track products across different warehouses and monitor inventory levels in real-time.

 Also, 4 queries where written to validate and demonstrate how this database can be used in real time